Zymbit-Docs/docs/content/bootware-one-two/_index.md

 **Issue #153** - New zi image loads of users other than the default user zymbit set permissions of /var/lib/zymbit files correctly.

-**Issue #xxx** - DNS failure in zboot now times out
+**Issue #160** - DNS failure in zboot now times out

 ---

-To get started with Bootware, you should have your plaform OS installed and the Zymbit SCM or ZYMKEY4 up and running.
+To get started with Bootware, you should have your plaform OS installed and the Zymbit product up and running.
 For our example images, the default hostname is zymbit-dev and the default login is zymbit with a password of zymbit.
 We recommend you change those during your development process.

 For any Bootware image, the PI RAM must exceed the size of the compressed zi image.
 We recommend the PI have at least 4MB RAM.